A-Zalt/gmd-omnimenu/README.md

 ## Build Instructions
 Note: the minimum supported Android version is currently KitKat (4.4).
 Android 14+ devices won't work without solutions like Shizuku or Virtual Master.

-0. NOTE: You should remove the build folder reguarly.
+0. NOTE: You should remove the build folder regularly.
 1. [Download and run APK Editor Studio](<https://qwertycube.com/apk-editor-studio/download/>)
 2. Open Settings > Options or press Ctrl+P, go to Apktool and check "Decompile source code (smali)" if it isn't checked already
 3. In the bottom left corner of APK Editor Studio, click on File System, find the `lib` folder.
 Then, if you're building for pre-1.5, open the only folder: `armeabi`, otherwise open `armeabi-v7a` (and delete the other folders).
 Right-click the existing `.so` file and press "Open Resource Directory...", then copy the `libgame.so` or `libcocos2dcpp.so` file and paste it to `src/version/{GD version}`.